 CAGR | Compound annual growth rate. |

-Capital deployed | Is equal to the total external expenditure on investments (less any co-funded contribution).
-For completed investments it includes any net adverse costs. |
+Capital deployed | Is the portion of the Committed Capital which has been expended from time to time.
+For completed investments it includes any net adverse costs.
+It does not include Sidecar contributions. |

 Capitalised overheads | Internal costs (including borrowing costs and direct staff costs) that are incurred in relation to Investments that are not expensed in the period they were incurred but added to the investment carrying value and recognised through the profit

 and loss in line with the completion of each respective investment.
-Capitalisation occurs at the OBL and consolidation level, not within each Fund and does not affect portfolio or Fund performance, waterfall, or fees. |
+Capitalisation occurs at the OBL and consolidation level, not within each Fund and does not affect portfolio or Fund performance, waterfall or fees. |

-or against the funded claimant, notwithstanding that such finalisation may be conditional upon certain matters such as court approval.
-For enforcement investments completion is that the point where there is no further recovery action planned. |
+Completed Investments / Completion | For merits investments, this refers to the situation where the underlying litigation has progressed to a state where there are no further risk to the legal result notwithstanding that such finalisation may be conditional upon certain matters such as court approval.
+For enforcement investments completion occurs at the point where there is no further recovery action planned.

-Direct balance sheet | Relates to investments of the Group that are not held via a Fund. |
+Direct balance sheet | Relates to an investment of the Group not held via a Fund. |

 DRP | Dividend Reinvestment Plan. |